mastaehe/bonsaiai.github.io/source/includes/examples/_turtlebot.html.md

 The `State` schema provides the BRAIN with the current x, y coordinates of the turtlebot, as well as its orientation.
-We also supply a heading vector to and relative orientation of the goal with respect to the turlebot.
+We also supply a heading vector to and relative orientation of the goal with respect to the Turtlebot.
 This provides an invariant representation across goal positions.

 ```inkling